 The GoPro HERO 4 Silver and Black have a huge range of video modes–too many to list here.
 You can find a full list of them here.

-The HERO, by contrast, has only a handful, but they’re probably the most widely useful modes.
-There’s 1080p at 30fps and 25fps and 720p (and 720p Superview) at 60fps and 50fps.
+True to its role as a simplified entry-level cameras, the HERO has only a handful.
+But they’re probably the most widely useful modes for many users.
+There’s 1080p at 30 and 25 frames per second and 720p (and 720p Superview) at 60fps and 50fps.
+Those are regarded as high-definition video and are great choices for sharing videos online on services such as Youtube or Vimeo or social media.
 All use an Ultra Wide view.

-Of course, just because you have 4K available doesn’t necessarily mean that you should or want to shoot 4K.
+4K gets the buzz, but just because you have 4K available doesn’t automatically mean that you should or want to shoot 4K.
 The file sizes are much larger and they’re more computer-intensive to edit.
 So, for many uses, 1080p is more than adequate.
 If you’re posting to the web, 720p looks great for HD video and is quicker and even less cumbersome to edit (there’s a reason places like Vimeo use 720p as their default HD mode).
 If you want some extra resolution, 1080p is still the standard for HD video.
-The much larger video modes offered by the Silver and Black are nice to have and will one day become more widely adopted, but for now their practical uses are a bit limited.
+The much larger video modes offered by the Silver and HERO4 Black are nice to have and will one day become more widely adopted, but for now their practical uses are a bit limited.

 GoPros are best known for capturing video footage, and things like their shutter lag can make them less than ideal for stills.
 But their photo modes have also been getting better in recent models.
 In this case, the photo modes of the Silver are quite a lot better than those offered on the HERO.